OpenMD/OpenMD/samples/liquid/README.md

 ## Instructions

 1. Start with a good structure for your molecule.
-We're going to be starting with the `ethanol.xyz` structure that is in this directory.
+We're going to be starting with the `methanol.xyz` structure that is in this directory.

 2. Use the `atom2omd` program to convert the structure into a format that can be read by OpenMD:
 ```